Linking Dispersive-Medium Uncertainty to Clutter Analysis in Single-Snapshot FDA-MIMO-GPR: Propagation of Medium Uncertainty to Clutter Statistics

 Then,

 Moreover, from \eqref{eq:p_rho}, it follows that $\sum_{m=1}^{p_\rho}p_m\ge \rho$.
 By the Cauchy--Schwarz inequality,

 which yields the lower bound

-This result indicates that, as the effective rank increases, the effective clutter-subspace dimension corresponding to a prescribed energy threshold cannot remain arbitrarily small.
-Empirically, when the eigenspectrum is relatively smooth and no excessively dominant mode exists, $p_\rho$ often exhibits a monotonic trend consistent with $r_{\mathrm{eff}}(\bm R_c)$, although the two quantities are generally not identical.
+This result indicates that, as the effective rank increases, the effective clutter-subspace dimension associated with a prescribed energy threshold cannot remain arbitrarily small.
+Empirically, when the eigenspectrum is relatively smooth and no excessively dominant mode is present, $p_\rho$ often follows a monotonic trend consistent with $r_{\mathrm{eff}}(\bm R_c)$, although the two quantities are not identical in general.